 What does the text say?

-If you remember, earlier I asked you to keep in the back of your mind a portion of the Lexicons definition of the word ‘Tetelestai’.
-Well, as stated in Thayer’s Lexicon, this “exact” word that’s used in John 19:30 is referring to everything that had to take place in the life and death of Jesus ‘as revealed in the Scriptures’.
+If you remember, earlier I asked you to keep in the back of your mind, a portion of the Lexicons definition of the word ‘Tetelestai’.
+Well, as stated in Thayer’s Lexicon, ‘Tetelestai’ in John 19:30, is referring to everything that had to take place in the life and death of Jesus ‘as revealed in the Scriptures’.

 Therefore, anything that you want to include in the “it is finished” quote of verse 30 must be found in the Law, the Prophets or the Writings; i.e. ‘the Scriptures’.

-In conclusion then, any teaching on John 19:30 that has Jesus somehow declaring that “the Law of God given through Moses” is ‘finished’ is unscriptural and pure eisegesis.
+In conclusion then, any teaching that John 19:30 has Jesus somehow declaring that “the Law of God given through Moses” is ‘finished’, is unscriptural and pure eisegesis.

 Final Thought: I would like to point out that the verb G5055, teleó, also means “to pay”.
-I personally don’t think this is a coincidence, and it throws a revealing light on verse 30 if we use this definition for Jesus’ proclamation ~
+I personally don’t think this is a coincidence, and it throws a revealing light on verse 30 if we use that definition in Jesus’ proclamation ~

 John 19:30 When Jesus had received the sour wine, he said, “It is paid,” and he bowed his head and gave up his spirit.

 Consider, if you will, that Jesus is our “Redeemer”.
-His blood was the payment needed to ‘redeem‘ us, to pay our ransom so that we could finally be freed from our bondage to sin; please see ‘Freed from the law of Sin and Death’.
+His blood was the payment needed to ‘redeem‘ us, to pay our ransom, so that we could finally be freed from our prior bondage to sin; please see ‘Freed from the law of Sin and Death’.